 Oregon and Washington state have both passed legislation to maintain daylight saving time year-round, but the Oregon legislation states that California also must do so before the law can go into effect, The Oregonian reported.
 A bill has been introduced, but California has not yet passed a similar law.

-A bill to allow the Sunshine State to remain on daylight saving time year-round has been sent to Florida Gov. Rick Scott to be signed, The Associated Press reported Wednesday.
+A bill to allow the Sunshine State to remain on daylight saving time year-round was signed into law in 2018 but cannot be enacted without congressional approval, according to ABC Tampa affiliate WFTS.
 If the Sunshine Protection Act is passed, Florida residents will be able to enjoy more evening sunshine in the winter by forgoing setting the clocks back in the fall.
 It would also shift resident in the state's panhandle, who are currently in the Central time zone, to Eastern time.

 The state of Massachusetts is considering ditching daylight saving time altogether for the Atlantic Standard Time, joining places like Nova Scotia and Puerto Rico, according to Boston.com.
 Since New England is hundreds of miles farther east than other areas in Eastern Standard Time, it gets darker much earlier.

 Other states in the Northeast are considering the move as well.
 Last year, the Maine House and Senate passed separate bills in support of ditching daylight saving time, but only if Massachusetts and New Hampshire do too, Boston.com reported.
 A bill to move to Atlantic Standard Time has also been introduced in Connecticut, New Hampshire and Rhode Island.